Home » Baking Recipes » Biscuits » Blackcurrant Cookies with White Chocolate Chips

 Sweet biscuits with little caramelised bits of white chocolate which contrast wonderfully with flavoursome bursts of tart juicy berries.
-These blackcurrant and white chocolate cookies are a true taste sensation.
+These white chocolate chip blackcurrant cookies are a true taste sensation.

 When I set blackcurrants as this month’s We Should Cocoa challenge, I had vague thoughts of making my mother’s blackcurrant buckle recipe.
 Neither of us have actually made this in more years than I care to remember, but it has lived on in my memory as a good one.
 A bit of adaptation in my usual way to include chocolate would have been a cinch.